-Are you looking for Urdu tutors to inspire your kids to learn the mesmerizingly beautiful official language of Pakistan?
-If so, we at Ling are here to help by reviewing the best of what the internet has to offer and the best Urdu kid’s apps to encourage your little ones to grapple with this gorgeous tongue.
+Are you looking for Urdu apps to inspire your kids to learn this mesmerizingly beautiful language?
+If so, we’re here to help by reviewing the best of what the internet has to offer.
+We’ll take a look at the best Urdu kid’s apps, including the Ling app, to encourage your little ones to grapple with this gorgeous tongue.

 Features

-- An engaging interface the kids will easily engage with and bite-sized lessons that are not overwhelming.
+• A captivating interface that kids will easily engage with and bite-sized lessons that aren’t overwhelming.

-- AI chatbot that is always available when the little ones feel like brushing up on their conversation skills.
+• An AI chatbot that’s always available when the little ones feel like brushing up on their conversation skills.

-- Quizzes and games are a great way of assessing how your child is coming along while keeping things fun and interactive.
+• Quizzes and games which are a great way of assessing how your child is coming along while keeping things fun and interactive.

 Customer Review